Exploring the Boundaries of Semi-Supervised Facial Expression Recognition using In-Distribution, Out-of-Distribution, and Unconstrained Data: Experiments

 \subsubsection{Setup}

-In addition to the experiments on large in-the-wild datasets, we also conduct experiments on small datasets collected in lab environments for completeness.
-The KDEF \cite{kdef} and DDCF \cite{ddcf} datasets are used for this purpose, and the results are presented here for a similar number of labelled samples as in previous experiments, with the remaining samples as the unlabelled set, which is very small in size.
+In this section, we discuss the results of semi-supervised learning with small ID unlabelled data.
+While gathering substantial quantities of unlabelled ID data can pose challenges, obtaining a smaller set of unlabelled ID data might be more feasible in some cases.
+Consequently, we also conduct experiments with small but ID unlabelled data for completeness.
+To this end, we utilize small datasets collected in lab environments.
+More specifically, we conduct the experiments on KDEF \cite{kdef} and DDCF \cite{ddcf} datasets, and present the results for a similar number of labelled samples as in previous experiments, with the remaining samples being used as the unlabelled set.
+Performances are reported on the validation set of the corresponding datasets.